Christopher Charles Benninger: Architectural works

-Benninger's designs include the LIC New Delhi, Indian Institute of Technology, Hyderabad, the Indian Institute of Management, Calcutta, the Bajaj Institute of Technology, Suzlon One Earth Global Headquarters in Pune, the Mahindra United World College of India, the Samundra Institute of Maritime Studies, the YMCA International Camp in Nilshi, India, the Kirloskar Institute of Advanced Management Studies, Azim Premji University, in Bengaluru, 23 Metro Stations in Pune, and Tata Institute of Fundamental Research.
+Benninger's designs include the Indian Institute of Technology, Hyderabad, the Indian Institute of Management, Calcutta, the Bajaj Institute of Technology, Suzlon One Earth Global Headquarters in Pune, the Mahindra United World College of India, the Samundra Institute of Maritime Studies, the YMCA International Camp in Nilshi, India, the Kirloskar Institute of Advanced Management Studies, Azim Premji University, in Bengaluru, 23 Metro Stations in Pune, and Tata Institute of Fundamental Research.
 Benninger's work has been noted as one of the first instances of critical regionalism in India.

 Personal life and death

 Benninger was married to Aneeta Gokhale Benninger, an environmentalist, and had a son.

-Christopher Benninger spent his significant part of his life with his long term companion Ramprasad Akkisetti since 1993.
-They both founded CCBA, an architecture and planning firm in 1995.
-Ramprasad Akkisetti was instrumental in the realisation of Benninger's quest for avant garde architecture and literary contribution.

 Benninger died following a prolonged battle with cancer in Pune, Maharashtra, on 2 October 2024, at the age of 81.